Mahanth-Maha/Mahanth-Maha/index.md

 _Computer science tech Internship in IndicWiki Project at IIITH_

 > Working on real world data gave stronger insights in Scraping, Data Analyzing, Data Visualizing and some Natural Language Processing Techniques.
 Worked on birds domain to produce at least 10000 articles for __Telugu Wikipedia__, ended up with 12500 quality articles on birds in Telugu, Got a stipend of Rupees 10,000.
 Acclimated to scrum methodology, managed to complete the work before deadline and worked on other domains too.

-_Skills_ : Python (Programming Language) · Natural Language Processing (NLP) · Data Analysis · Data Collection · Data Scraping · Data Analytics · Data Visualization · Analytical Skills
+>_Skills_ : Python (Programming Language) · Natural Language Processing (NLP) · Data Analysis · Data Collection · Data Scraping · Data Analytics · Data Visualization · Analytical Skills

 ## Technical Skills
 ### Damn good at

-_Level : GOD Level_
+_(Level : Most Familiar)_

   - C Programming